marcosfrenkel/pqn-stack/doc/project-goals.md

 * Support the operation of the Public Quantum Network by refining existing control software and a new user interface that aligns with current project goals and future aspirations
-* Implement a software stack that has the potential to satisfy scientific needs across quantum networks more generally
+* Implement a software stack that has the potential to satisfy scientific needs across quantum networks more generally in the future

 ## Engineering goals